yrt1993/ECE143---Music-History-Analysis-of-Users/README.md

 ### Datasets

 We used the Music Listening History Dataset (MLHD) and the MusicBrainz dataset.
-The MLHD dataset contains ~570k files per user with one log per line in each file.
-Each log is a quadruple <timestamp, artist-MBID, release-MBID, recording-MBID>.
+The MLHD dataset the is distributed as TAR files with about 1K user files each.
+Each user has one file, with one log per line, which is a quadruple <timestamp, artist-MBID, release-MBID, recording-MBID>.

 The MLHD .tar files can be found in http://bit.ly/MLHD-Dataset.

 The MusicBrainz dataset can be found in http://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/.
 Navigate to the most recent updated folder and download mbdump.tar.bz2 and extract.
-Be advised that this list is updated weekly so the folder name changes frequently.

 ### Structure of source files

 #### Clearing Datasets
-artist_scraping.ipynb,
-ArtistTagMerge.ipynb,
-ECE 143 artist_tag.ipynb,
-tag table cleanup.ipynb,
-refine_demographics_with_scrobble.ipynb,
-Clear Data.ipynb.
-These notebooks in Notebooks folder extract useful information from original dataset

 For your convenience, Clear Data.ipynb conclude all the codes about clearing datasets and you just need to see it.

 #### Doing statistics and plotting graphs